-The Council on Geostrategy is delighted to be organising and hosting the First Sea Lord’s Sea Power Conference 2024, together with a consortium of British universities, on Tuesday 14th May and Wednesday 15th May 2024 at Lancaster House.
+The Council on Geostrategy was delighted to organise and host the First Sea Lord’s Sea Power Conference 2024, together with a consortium of British universities, on Tuesday 14th May and Wednesday 15th May 2024 at Lancaster House.
 It is the second year in a row the Council on Geostrategy has been chosen to deliver the annual flagship conference of the Royal Navy.

-This year’s conference will focus on a particularly important and long-term topic – the future of the Royal Navy, specifically its vision for 2040.
-The conference will aim not only to articulate, but also to deliver this vision by fostering a dialogue between the private and public sectors and by bringing together officers, officials, parliamentarians, industry, media and academia.
+This year’s conference focused on a particularly important and long-term topic – the future of the Royal Navy, specifically its vision for 2040.
+The conference aimed not only to articulate, but also to deliver this vision by fostering a dialogue between the private and public sectors and by bringing together officers, officials, parliamentarians, industry, media and academia.

 The Venue

-The majority of the conference proceedings will take place at Lancaster House.
+The majority of the conference proceedings took place at Lancaster House.
 Situated opposite Buckingham Palace, this historic 19th century building, with a rich political and royal history, provided a magnificent setting for the Sea Power Conference.

 Learn more about Lancaster House